Meals

 MA Code of Conduct

-Any hospitality (food and beverages) provided by a prescription pharmaceutical company to a HCP must be moderate and reasonable as judged by local standards.
+Any hospitality (food and beverages) provided by a company to a HCP must be moderate, reasonable and commensurate with the activity as judged by local standards.

 Maximum value for meals (e.g., EUR 60) – please specify by meal (breakfast, lunch, dinner) where applicable